Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Spatial distribution

-The start of Section 4 in \cite{villarroel2025aligned} states that: ``We base our analysis on the catalog of 298,165 short duration transients presented in Solano et al. (2022), detected in red POSS1 plates with typical exposure times of 45–50 minutes.''
-This implies that the search for aligned SPFs made use of $S$ ($N=298,165$), which according to \cite{solano2022discovering} is 96.8\% composed of features that reside within $5^{\prime\prime}$ of a catalog star (including what we have called set $W$).
+The start of Section 4 in \cite{villarroel2025aligned} states that: ``We base our analysis on the catalogue of 298,165 short duration transients presented in Solano et al. (2022), detected in red POSS1 plates with typical exposure times of 45–50 minutes.''
+This implies that the search for aligned SPFs made use of $S$ ($N=298,165$), which according to \cite{solano2022discovering} is 96.8\% composed of features that reside within $5^{\prime\prime}$ of a catalogue star (including what we have called set $W$).
 Indeed, as shown in our Table \ref{tab_alignments}, we find that 8 of the 24 SPFs belonging to candidate linear clusters in Table 3 of \cite{villarroel2025aligned} reside within 2$^{\prime\prime}$ of an object in $W$ (a subset of $S$), suggesting that these features represent one and the same object. \cite{villarroel2025aligned} recomputed the astrometric positions of SPFs in Table 3 \citep{villarroel2025aligned} with respect to positions originally reported for SPFs in $W$ from \cite{solano2022discovering}, which likely accounts for the $<2^{\prime\prime}$ positional differences we see here.
-We have confirmed that 8 of 24 SPFs in Table 3 of \cite{villarroel2025aligned} are located within 5$^{\prime\prime}$ of a NeoWISE catalog object position (a 9th is $\sim 5.1^{\prime\prime}$ away).
+We have confirmed that 8 of 24 SPFs in Table 3 of \cite{villarroel2025aligned} are located within 5$^{\prime\prime}$ of a NeoWISE catalogue object position (a 9th is $\sim 5.1^{\prime\prime}$ away).
 These members of set $W$ were removed from $S$ by \cite{solano2022discovering} when constructing $R$ because they were not confidently distinguished from NeoWISE objects.
-For the same reason, \cite{villarroel2025aligned} also removed $W$ from $S$ to construct the set $V$ used in other analyses.
+For the same reason, \cite{villarroel2025aligned} also claims to have removed $W$ from $S$ to construct the set $V$ (a claim since retracted in \cite{villarroel2026response} v2) used in other analyses.
 No reason is given in \cite{villarroel2025aligned} for reverting to set $S$ to search for SPF alignments representing satellite glints.